 Skip to content

-The Bodelwyddan Solar & Energy Storage project is a new renewable energy scheme with solar and battery storage on the border of Conwy and Denbighshire, North Wales.
+The Bodelwyddan Solar project is a new renewable energy scheme with solar and battery storage on the border of Conwy and Denbighshire, North Wales.

-The project will provide a source of renewable energy generation and storage to help reduce carbon emissions and contribute to the Government’s target of net-zero greenhouse gas emissions by 2050.
+The project will provide a source of renewable energy generation to help reduce carbon emissions and contribute to the Government’s target of net-zero greenhouse gas emissions by 2050.

 The project directly supports the UK Government’s commitment to making the UK a clean energy superpower by tripling solar power generated by 2030.

-As part of the planning process for a Development of National Significance (DNS), we are now holding a 42-day statutory consultation that ends on Tuesday 21 October 2025.
+As part of the planning process for a Development of National Significance (DNS), we held a 42-day statutory consultation that ended in October 2025.

 Network